cs224/weisser-zwerg-dev-indie-web-sources/site/src/posts/incus-agent-jail-recursive-ii-1-concepts.md

 > SSH is a good test here because it checks routing, name resolution, port access, and identity handling in a way that is independent from the web application stack.

-As mentioned above, this structure could also help when Codex manages a blue green deployment.
+As mentioned above, this structure could also help when Codex manages a blue-green deployment.
 In that scenario, the outer `agent-jail` container is the root of the hierarchy, and Codex runs inside it.
 Below that root, there are two containers, `green` and `blue`.
 One of them, for example `green`, runs the production environment.